 Consumers taking the time to search what they are looking for from your brand are more invested than any other potential customer on your site.
 For this reason, brands should focus on site search as a primary conversion tool.

-We recommend exploring our related blog about eCommerce site search options to learn more about ways to convert high-intent users.
+We recommend exploring this eCommerce Site Search Guide to learn more about how to convert high-intent users.

 eCommerce success lives and dies with a thoughtful strategy.
 That said, the above tactics can help any eCommerce business drive growth.